Shopify/polaris/stylelint-polaris/README.md

 #### colors/declaration-property-value-disallowed-list

 Disallows hard coded opacity values, with the exception of 0 and 1.
+Use Polaris [color tokens](https://polaris.shopify.com/tokens/colors) instead.

 ```diff
 /* Don't */